persistenceOne/networks/test-core-1/upgrades/v4/guide.md

 4. Start the persistenceCore daemon again, watch the upgrade happen, and then continue to hit blocks

 ## Communications
-Operators are encouraged to join the [`#validators-discussion`](https://discord.gg/hnvDDzRFrV) channel of the Persistence Community Discord.
+Operators are encouraged to join the [#validators-discussion](https://discord.gg/hnvDDzRFrV) channel of the Persistence Community Discord.
 This channel is the primary communication tool for operators to ask questions, report upgrade status, report technical issues, and to build social consensus should the need arise.
+If you don't have access, please reach out to someone from the Persistence team directly.